THE OCTAVE OF VISIBLE LIGHT: A MEDITATION NIGHTCLUB

 “Lia Chavez’s bravura performance.” — Image Journal

-Lia Chavez's performance work has a bare and austere quality that is underlined by the careful appropriation of cross-cultural contemplative disciplines that aid in achieving natural and sustainable expansions of perception.
+Lia Chavez's earliest performance work has a bare and austere quality that is underlined by the rigorous appropriation of cross-cultural contemplative disciplines which aid in calibrating the artist as a resonate instrument of insight and inspiration.

-Relating to Chavez's ongoing preoccupation with themes of illumination and the behavior of light within the physical universe, the performance’s title derives from an inscription on the world's first Gothic architectural masterpiece, St. Denis in Paris, made by the father of Gothic art and architecture:
+Relating to her ongoing preoccupation with the theme of illumination and the roles that light and darkness play in human perception, the performance title derives from an inscription upon the world's first Gothic architectural masterpiece, St. Denis in Paris, made by Abbot Suger, the 12th Century father of Gothic architecture.

 Bright is the noble work; but, being nobly bright, the work should brighten the minds, so that they may travel, through the true lights, to the True Light...The dull mind rises to truth through that which is material and, in seeing this light, is resurrected from its former submersion. — Suger

 Throughout True Light, Chavez experienced expansions of her natural perception, and her encounters with superconscious optical perception, in particular, served as a major turning point for the artist which marked her scientific research into the phenomenology of light.
 Alongside this, the performance established her creative process forthrightly on a contemplative trajectory.
 Today, the artist’s grounding in the contemplative factors heavily into her creative process, affording her participation in a rich discourse at the intersection of human consciousness, embodiment, and devotion.

 “By probing the inner landscapes of her mind, she harnesses creative insights that inspire fresh connections between art and science.” — The Other Journal

 True Light, September 1 - December 1, 2012